 In this article, counseling psychologist Kavita Panyam (Masters in Psychology and international affiliate with the American Psychological Association), who has been helping couples work through their relationship issues for over two decades, writes for Bonobology about how to fix trust issues in relationships.
 She offers advice and concrete activities to rebuild trust in a relationship.
-If you’re struggling to figure out how to save a relationship without trust, these actionable and easy trust exercises for two can be a good starting point.
+If you’re struggling to figure out how to save a relationship without trust, these actionable and easy trust-building exercises for couples can be a good starting point.

 Couples Counselor Recommends These 9 Activities To Rebuild Trust In A Relationship

-To build trust in a relationship again, you need to first have a clear idea about what it means to trust your partner or have them place their faith in you.
+To rebuild trust in a relationship, you need to first have a clear idea about what it means to trust your partner or have them place their faith in you.
 So, first and foremost, the questions to rebuild trust in a relationship must focus on what it means.
 Does trust mean total and complete honesty?
 Is trust synonymous with the absence of secrets between partners?
 Or is it something more?

 You need to have an unambiguous clarity about the definition of trust if you wish to learn how to save a relationship without trust.
 When helping couples reinstate mutual trust, I often begin with a worksheet that offers them a framework to operate within.
 I hope you too will get a better perspective on what it means to build trust in your relationship with it:

 Now that you have a better understanding of trust-building behaviors in a relationship, the next important question is: How do you practice them and do so in a manner that makes your partner see that you’re making an earnest effort to build trust in a relationship again and vice versa?
 To that end, here are 9 activities to rebuild trust in a relationship that you can explore: